 Last year I did a Christmas traditions post and so it only makes sense to have a place to store all my favorite Easter traditions I have heard of and love.
 Most of these also have Christ as the center and focus of the season.
 Please comment at the bottom if you have any Easter traditions you love to do!

-Empty Tomb Cinnamin Rolls / Resurrection Rolls
+Empty Tomb Cinnamon Rolls / Resurrection Rolls

 I’m sure you’ve heard of this tradition and it is one of my favorites.
 There are dozens of recipes online but this is the one I follow.